jwfeniello/xtractedott/README.md

 This is a reverse-engineered implementation of Xfer Records' OTT multiband compressor.

 **Note:** This is still a work in progress.
-Building works in some cases but is a bit rough and needs more testing and refinement.
+Building does not work.

 ## What’s Inside